AhmedGoudaa/go_memoize/README.md

 ```

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [`LICENSE`](https://github.com/AhmedGoudaa/go_memoize/blob/main/LICENSE) file for details.